Chaoses-Ib/DirectoryOpus/Manual/customize/creating_your_own_buttons/editing_the_toolbar/launch_options.md

 If this option is off, the program will be run once per selected file, and only given one file at a time on each command line.

-Sending all files at once is usually better, if the program supports it, but many programs do not support it.
+Sending all files at once is usually better, if the program supports it, but many programs do not support it.\</WRAP\>

-- **Deselect files and folders after clicking the button**
+- **Deselect files and folders after clicking the button**\<WRAP\>

 After the button completes, any files or folders which were passed to the program will be deselected if this option is on, and left selected if it is off.

-(Unless **[Preferences / File Operations / Options / Deselect files used in functions](/Manual/preferences/preferences_categories/file_displays/file_display_options.md)** is off, in which case the option has no effect and deselection is never automatic.)
+(Unless **[Preferences / File Operations / Options / Deselect files used in functions](/Manual/preferences/preferences_categories/file_operations/options.md)** is off, in which case the option has no effect and deselection is never automatic.)\</WRAP\>

-- **Pass current directory as the first argument**
+- **Pass current directory as the first argument**\<WRAP\>

 You may wish to run some programs against the current folder, rather than any selected files or folders below it.
 Or you may wish to pass the current folder as an argument, followed by the paths to any selected files or folders.
-If you want either of those, turn this option on.
+If you want either of those, turn this option on.\</WRAP\>

-- **Asynchronous**
+- **Asynchronous**\<WRAP\>

 If this option is on, Opus will not wait for the program to finish.
 If you are launching the program on its own or with just one file, or with all files on a single line, then this option does not matter much.
 But if you are sending multiple files to the program by running it once for each file, this option can have a large effect.